 - Jump on Board for Success (JOBS) Employment support program that provides job supports to youth ages 16-22 with severe emotional disturbances who are out of school, or are at risk of dropping out of school, issues with substance use, homelessness, physical or other abusive behaviors, or other concerning behaviors.
 JOBS supports young adults on preparing, securing, and maintaining employment.

-Due to funding changes, JOBS services are currently only provided in the Randolph region. - Adventure Programming The Adventure Based Programming consists of a dynamic package of services that will engage clients in their treatment through Experiential Learning and Adventure Based Treatment.
+- Adventure Programming The Adventure Based Programming consists of a dynamic package of services that will engage clients in their treatment through Experiential Learning and Adventure Based Treatment.
 We foster resiliency and inspire change for children and adolescents by incorporating their whole self, including strengths and competencies that are brought out through active forms of treatment.
 The Adventure Based Program is a part of a comprehensive and coordinated array of community resources intended to promote self discovery and meaningful relationships through hands on learning in a group format.
-Elements of the program include: - Monthly Day Trips (for two age groups 12-15, and 16-18) - Week long Wilderness Trips
+Elements of the program include:

+- Monthly Day Trips (for two age groups 12-15, and 16-18)

+- Week long Wilderness Trips

 - Booster Weekends

 - Challenge Group for Teens

 - Summer Group Programming

-Substance Concerns Services
+Substance Use Services